If you’ve been operating your online store for any length of time. You’ve probably wondered how you can get more people to actually buy your products.

 Let’s talk about your website conversion rate & improving your conversion rate optimization (CRO).

-First, what is a conversion rate?
+First, what is eCommerce conversions?
 It’s essentially the rate at which visitors who come to your website convert into one of your goals.
 Some goals you could have are:

 - Make a purchase.